astromasoud/UploaderScript/README.md

 Second thing that should be done is to authorize the Main Server to SSH into the Destination Server using an SSH Public Key.

-One the Main Server run:
+On the Main Server run:
 ```sh
 ssh-keygen
 ```